stud131/docs-monaca/content/products_guide/migration/telerik_migration.en.md

 ---
-title: Migration from Telerik Platform
+title: Migrating from Telerik Platform
-hidden: true
+weight: 10
 ---

 In this page, we will demonstrate a quick and easy steps to migrate a Telerik AppBuilder project into Monaca.
 After finish this guide, you would be able to run, test/debug and build an app from your telerik project using Monaca!
 Let's get started!